* Evolution Fresh, La Boulange, Teavana buys in focus

 John Culver, president of Starbucks' China/Asia Pacific

-business, said sales at established stores in the region remain
+business, said sales at established stores in the region held up

-robust in October and November, following a 10 percent increase
+in October and November, following a 10 percent increase in the

 "We have seen the momentum we had in the fourth quarter